andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 }</pre>

-Apart from a bit of `if let ___ = ___` syntax, there&#8217;s not an awful lot of surprising code here if you&#8217;re familiar with working with table views.
-I&#8217;ve highlighted the relevant code related to `fetchedResultsController`.
-Without using `NSFetchedResultsController`, you&#8217;d probably supply data to the table view from an array or a dictionary or both.
-The `fetchedResultsController` code simplifies the data display dilemma when you&#8217;re using Core Data.
+Apart from a bit of `if let ___ = ___` syntax, there's not an awful lot of surprising code here if you're familiar with working with table views.
+I've highlighted the relevant code related to `fetchedResultsController`.
+Without using `NSFetchedResultsController`, you'd probably supply data to the table view from an array or a dictionary or both.
+The `fetchedResultsController` code simplifies the data display dilemma when you're using Core Data.

 Once the `UITableViewDataSource` methods are implemented, the implementation of `MainViewController` is complete for this example.